VThalakottoor/PyOR_Tutorials/README.md

 Author: Vineeth Thalakottoor (vineethfrancis.physics@gmail.com) \

 ## Why develop PyOR when many NMR simulation packages are available?
 Why reinvent the wheel?
-The short answer: "The Pleasure of Finding Things Out" .
+The short answer: "The Pleasure of Finding Things Out".

+## Why Python??
+The answer is: it's free.